OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * **Principle 2**: It recognizes cognitive justice, the need for diverse understandings of knowledge making to co-exist in scientific production.

-* **Principle 3**: It practices situated openness by addressing the ways in which context, power and inequality condition scientific research
+* **Principle 3**: It practices situated openness by addressing the ways in which context, power and inequality condition scientific research.

 * **Principle 4**: It advocates for every individual's right to research and enables different forms of participation at all stages of the research process.